eating-cpp/eating-cpp.github.io/_pages/about.md

 CV
 -----
-1.Image stitching: It helps you synthesize a large image.
+*Image stitching*: It helps you synthesize a large image.

-1.Image registration: The "connect-the-dots" of images.
+*Image registration*: The "connect-the-dots" of images.

 LLM
 -----
-1.LLM-powered Enhanced Retrieval: It allows AI to understand your questions like a human, and then helps you find the information you want more accurately.
+*LLM-powered Enhanced Retrieval*: It allows AI to understand your questions like a human, and then helps you find the information you want more accurately.

 Interests
 ======